fniessink/toisto/docs/background.md

 Toisto is focused on retention.
 It quizzes you repeatedly on new words.
 But when you answer quizzes correctly, it quickly starts increasing the time between repetitions, as long as you keep answering correctly.

-Toisto is minimalstic, allowing you to focus on the language and practicing.
+Toisto is minimalistic, allowing you to focus on the language and practicing.
 If you need an app to reward you with gems and treasure chests to stay motivated, Toisto may not be for you.

 Toisto is open source and free, and will always remain so.